-If you are like every other parent out there, you celebrate when you can finally switch your infant seat from rear facing to front facing.
+If you are like every other parent out there, you celebrate when you can finally switch from rear facing to forward facing.
 The downside?
-With the move though is another complicated car seat install.
+With the move there is a reduction in safety (more on this in an upcoming post) and another complicated car seat install.

 Let’s focus on the most overlooked car seat component; the top tether.

 A survey conducted by IIHS in 2013 noted that only 56% of car seats used the top tether.
 “Using the top tether for a forward-facing seat is a must, whether you use the lower anchors or the seat belt,” says Prom.
 “It stops the seat from moving forward by 6 or 8 inches and decreases the risk of head injury,” explains Prom.
 (NHTSA).